-Whether you call it cask-strength or barrel-proof, it’s whiskey that puts hair on your chest.
-And we are seeing more and more of it on the market.
-Cask-strength whiskey is bottled directly from the barrel, completely unadulterated (meaning it hasn’t been diluted with water) and is generally between 60 to 65 percent ABV.
+Whether you call it cask-strength or barrel-proof, this is whiskey that, as they say, puts hair on your chest.
+And there is more and more of it on the market.
+Cask-strength whiskey is bottled from the barrel, completely unadulterated (meaning it hasn’t been diluted with water) and is generally between 60 to 65 percent ABV.

 Every time Angel’s Envy announces a new cask-strength iteration, it sells out almost immediately, regardless of price.
 Fewer than 8,000 bottles were released, but it’s worth getting your hands on one if you can.
 The spirit is aged for up to six years, then finished in ruby port wine casks made of French oak for three to six months.
 At 124.6 proof, the bourbon has a complex aroma of berries and spice with flavors of caramel, coffee and dried figs.

-Clyde May’s whiskey is dubbed Alabama style thanks to the oven-dried apples May used to steep in his brew.
-The difference is in the proof, which comes in at 117 versus the typical bottling strength of 92.
-The Cask Strength is aged for eight years, producing a spirit with flavors of apple, pepper and oak.
+Clyde May’s whiskey is dubbed Alabama-style thanks to the oven-dried apples May added to the barrels with the spirit.
+The Cask Strength expression weighs in at a stout 117 proof versus the typical bottling strength of 92.
+It’s also aged for eight years, producing a whiskey with flavors of apple, pepper and oak.
 Only 3,000 bottles were produced.

-Crafted in the same manner as the familiar Jack Daniel’s, this potent brew is bottled between 125 and 140 proof.
-The same cave spring water, as well as the proprietary yeast and charcoal-mellowing process, that are used in the standard bottling are employed here.
+Crafted in the same manner as the flagship Jack Daniel’s Old No. 7, this potent whiskey is bottled between 125 and 140 proof.
+The same cave spring water, as well as the proprietary yeast and charcoal-mellowing process that are used in the standard bottling, are employed here.
 After the latter process, the spirit is placed in charred white American oak barrels and aged in the upper levels of the barrelhouse.
-The character of the Barrel Proof is influenced by the changes in weather and its effect on the wood, melding with the traditional vanilla and oak flavors that J.D. is known for and intensifying them.
+The character of the Barrel Proof is influenced by the changes in weather and its effect on the wood, melding with and intensifying the traditional vanilla and oak flavors for which J.D. is known.

 As the name suggests, this single-pot-still whiskey is aged for 12 years before emerging from the barrel at 117 proof.
-If the original 12 Year was complex, this bottling is even more so with the cask strength adding intensity to the flavors.
+The original 12-Year is complex, but this bottling is even more so, as the higher ABV adds intensity to the flavors.
 All the flavors you would expect come through, from caramel and toffee to dried fruit and nuts.
-Think overproof sticky toffee pudding in a bottle.
+Think overproof sticky toffee pudding—in a bottle.